are not for senior managers. They’re not for managers either. When you’re making milestones, think instead that the dev is the customer for them.

 The technology risk is low, but the market risk is high.

 What you need is access to customers for your HR app and an iterative approach where you can roll-out prototypes to potential customers.
 Think through the steps required to develop these prototypes and get them in the hands of customers.
 Where will you find the best candidates for testing?
 Who do you need to be involved on your side?
-When in the project timeline should this happen?
+When in the should this happen?